AJC and Immigration

 AJC is the premiere global advocacy organization that promotes a strong Jewish future and democratic values worldwide.
 From its founding in 1906, when AJC lead the movement to help Russian Jewish refugees enter the United States, AJC has been a strong voice in support of fair and generous treatment of immigrants, participating actively in the major immigration debates of our time.
 Our commitment to comprehensive immigration reform is not only about the Jewish community, but about what we see as in the best interests of our country overall.

 AJC New Jersey and Immigration

 In 2009, AJC New Jersey received funding from the Ford Foundation through a grant secured by AJC National.
 These funds were used to reach out to Latino leaders and other State stakeholders in an effort to build a broad coalition of support for comprehensive immigration reform.

 Over the next two years, AJC New Jersey held six seminars which were attended by more than thirty stakeholders in the community.
 Latino leaders, general educators, business persons and law enforcement professionals studied and worked on immigration issues and created a statement of principles on both state-wide and federal immigration reform in May, 2011.

-Over the past five years, AJC New Jersey has offered educational programs to our members and to the public to educate regarding the need for fair immigration reform.
+AJC New Jersey has continued to offer educational programs to our members and to the public to educate regarding the need for fair immigration reform.
 We have held workshops for Latino leaders on grassroots lobbying and we have hosted community-wide forums and panel presentations.
 We have coordinated our efforts with the New Jersey Immigration Policy Network.
 We have also nominated 3 New Jersey Immigration leaders to participate in Project Interchange trips to Israel.